 Proper and Complete PPE

-If you are a normal gardener who only needs to deal with mud or that kind of materials, this might not be compulsory for you.
-But if you use a wheelbarrow to haul hard objects in bigger amount, you should wear proper and complete PPE.
+If you are a normal gardener who only needs to deal with mud or that kind of material, this might not be compulsory for you.
+But if you use a wheelbarrow to haul hard objects in a bigger amount, you should wear proper and complete PPE.

-The PPE may include hard hat, heavy-duty gloves, cover-all clothing, safety goggles/ glasses, and safety boots or shoes.
+The PPE may include hard hats, heavy-duty gloves, cover-all clothing, safety goggles/ glasses, and safety boots or shoes.

-Ramp is the great way of running of wheelbarrow.
-It does not only make the easier to move the wheelbarrow but also keep safe from while handling the wheelbarrow.
+Ramp is a great way of running of a wheelbarrow.
+It does not only make them easier to move the wheelbarrow but also keep safe from while handling the wheelbarrow.

-So, these are the things you should remind while using a wheelbarrow to not to get hurt by your useful tool.
+So, these are the things you should remind while using a wheelbarrow to not get hurt by your useful tool.
 Do you think there can be any more tricks to follow to ensure more safety?
 Shoot your words in the comment section below.
 I’ll update the article with your tricks along with a credit to you.